Bachman's warbler: Description

-Bachman's warbler is a sexually dimorphic species and the adults have two distinct plumages, one in the spring and one in the fall.
-In the spring, adult males have a yellow forehead and supercilium.
-The area below the bird's eye is yellow, while the lores are a dusky olive.
-The bird's forecrown is black with gray at the edges, while the rear crown and nape are olive-gray.
-The rest of the warbler's upperparts are an olive green, with the rump being the brightest.
-The chin and upper throat are yellow, while the center throat and upper chest are black.
-The belly is yellow, and the undertail coverts are white.
-Males in their first spring are nearly identical to the adult male, but have less black on their crown and chest.
+Bachman's warbler was a sexually dimorphic species and the adults had two distinct plumages, one in the spring and one in the fall.
+In the spring, adult males had a yellow forehead and supercilium.
+The area below the bird's eye was yellow and the lores a dusky olive.
+The bird's forecrown was black with gray at the edges, while the rear crown and nape an olive-gray.
+The rest of the warbler's upperparts were an olive green, with the rump being the brightest.
+The chin and upper throat were yellow, while the center throat and upper chest were black.
+The belly was yellow and the undertail coverts white.
+Males in their first spring were nearly identical to the adult male, but had less black on their crown and chest.

-During the spring, adult females are a light yellow in their forehead and supraloral, blending into a gray crown and nape.
-Its lores are a gray-olive and it has a white eye ring.
-The rest of the female's upperparts are an olive-green, which like the male is brightest on the rump.
-The chin and throat are also a light yellow, while the sides of the neck and the upper breast are gray.
-Older females have a few black upper breast feathers.
-The rest of the breast and the belly is light yellow, blending into white on the undertail coverts.
-The flanks are also washed with gray.
-First spring females resemble the adult female, but appear duller.
+During the spring, adult females were a light yellow in their forehead and supraloral, blending into a gray crown and nape.
+Its lores were a gray-olive and it had a white eye ring.
+The rest of the female's upperparts were an olive-green, which like the male was brightest on the rump.
+The chin and throat were also a light yellow and the sides of the neck and the upper breast were gray.
+Older females had a few black upper breast feathers.
+The rest of the breast and the belly was light yellow, blending into white on the undertail coverts.
+The flanks were washed with gray.
+First spring females resembled the adult female, but appeared duller.

-Bachman's warbler molts over the summer into its fall plumage.
-For adult males, the fall plumage is nearly identical to the spring, with the only difference being that the forecrown changes from black to gray.
-First year males also resemble their spring plumage, but have an olive forecrown and duller yellow underparts.
-Adult females possess the same plumage, although it looks fresher in the fall, while first year females have an olive-yellow forehead and a dull eyering.
+Bachman's warbler molted over the summer into its fall plumage.
+For adult males, the fall plumage was nearly identical to the spring, with the only difference being that the forecrown changed from black to gray.
+First year males also resembled their spring plumage, but had an olive forecrown and duller yellow underparts.
+Adult females possessed the same plumage, though fresher in the fall, while first year females had an olive-yellow forehead and a dull eyering.

-Hatchlings obtain their first plumage in May and undergo their first molt in June.
-Juvenile Bachman's warblers have a dusky brown head and upperparts and are a paler brown below, which transitions to dull white on the lower body and undertail.
+Hatchlings obtained their first plumage in May and underwent their first molt in June.
+Juvenile Bachman's warblers had a dusky brown head and upperparts and were a paler brown below, which transitioned to dull white on the lower body and undertail.

-This warbler is 4.25 in in length.
-It is relatively small for a warbler and has a short tail.
-It is unique amongst warblers for its thin and decurved bill.
-The Bachman's warbler's bill is blackish brown in adults and brown in the juveniles.
-The legs are a grayish-brown, while the eyes are dark brown.
+This warbler was 4.25 in in length.
+It was relatively small for a warbler and had a short tail.
+It was unique amongst warblers for its thin and decurved bill.
+The Bachman's warbler's bill was blackish brown in adults and brown in the juveniles.
+The legs were a grayish-brown, while the eyes dark brown.